LASER-UMASS/AutomatedRepairApplicabilityData/README.md

 1. 357 defects of Defects4J annotated with abstract parameters utilizing data from different project-specific bug tracking systems and Defects4J benchmark available at https://github.com/rjust/defects4j.

-2. Reparability results and quality analysis results of 3 APR techniques - GenProg, Kali, and Nopol for 224 defect subset on which these techniques were evaluated.
+2. Repairability results and quality analysis results of 3 APR techniques - GenProg, Kali, and Nopol for 224 defect subset on which these techniques were evaluated.

 ### Scripts

-Following python scripts are used to annotate parameters related to defect characterictics - *Complexity* and *Test effectivess* for which the data is available in benchmarks.
+Following python scripts are used to annotate parameters related to defect characteristics - *Complexity* and *Test effectivess* for which the data is available in benchmarks.
 These scripts are organized in terms of benchmarks from which they fetch data.
 Thus, we have: